Stories act as a “pidgin language,” where both sides (users and developers) can agree enough to work together effectively.

 By using this format, the teams are constantly guided to understand who is using the system, what specifically they are doing with it, and why they are doing it.
 Applying the user voice routinely tends to increase the team’s domain competence; they come to better understand the real business needs of their user.
 Figure 2 provides an example:

-Teams also need to develop technical functionality that is needed to implement a number of different user stories, or support other components of the system.
+Teams also need to develop the technical functionality to implement a number of different user stories, or support other components of the system.
 In this case, the story may not directly touch any end user.
 These are enabler stories, and they can support exploration, architecture, or infrastructure, just like all other enablers.
 In these cases, the story can be expressed in technical rather than user-centric language, as Figure 4 illustrates.

 Enabler stories may include any of the following: